MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 # CSS

 CSS stands for *Cascading Style Sheets*.
 It is a style language used for describing the look and formatting of a document written in HTML.
+The first version of CSS was introduced in 1996.

 ## General look of a CSS *Rule*